 HP is driving progress toward a more sustainable future.
-We set bold, long-term goals and focus our strategy where we can have the greatest impact.
+We set bold, long-term goals and focus our strategy on where we can have the greatest impact.

 HP supports the United Nations Sustainable Development Goals (SDGs) and remains committed to driving progress on select goals that are closely aligned to our Sustainable Impact strategy.
 Our goals, among others, include:

-- Reduce first-tier production supplier and product transportation-related GHG emissions intensity by 10% by 2025, compared to 2015.1
+- Reduce first-tier production supplier and product transportation-related GHG emissions intensity by 10% by 2025, compared to 2015.2

-Develop skills and improve the wellbeing of 500,000 factory workers by 2025, since the beginning of 2015.
+- Develop skills and improve the well-being of 500,000 factory workers by 2025, since the beginning of 2015.

 - Enable better learning outcomes for 100 million people by 2025, since the beginning of 2015.

-For more information, please see the Sustainable Impact section of our 2019 HP Sustainable Impact Report at www.hp.com/go/report.
+For more information, please see the Sustainable Impact section of our 2020 HP Sustainable Impact Report at www.hp.com/go/report

-1 Intensity is calculated as the portion of first-tier production and product transportation suppliers’ reported GHG emissions attributable to HP divided by HP’s annual revenue.
+2 Intensity is calculated as the portion of first-tier production and product transportation suppliers’ reported GHG emissions attributable to HP divided by HP’s annual revenue.
 This method normalizes performance based on business productivity.
 Intensity is reported as a three-year rolling average to decrease the impact of variance year over year and highlight longer-term trends.
 Production supplier GHG emissions include Scope 1 and Scope 2.